 What your dues are used for:

 Your dues go toward physician education, networking, and advocacy for improving access to quality palliative care in Canada, as stated in our Vision, Mission and Goals.
-For example, in 2015, we:
+Some specific examples include:

-- Continued supporting development of the Subspecialty in Palliative Medicine and the Certificate of Added Competence in Palliative Care
+- Continued offering the Undergrad Narrative Award in Palliative Medicine and the Palliative Medicine Resident Research Award

 Resident/Student Rates at our Conference